Skip to content

 Now the npm run lint command will check every file in the project.

-Also the files in the dist directory get checked when the command is run.
-We do not want this to happen, and we can accomplish this by creating an .eslintignore file in the project's root with the following contents:
+Files in the dist directory also get checked when the command is run.
+We do not want this to happen, and we can accomplish this by adding an object with the ignores property that specifies an array of directories and files we want to ignore.

 This causes the entire dist directory to not be checked by ESlint.